usnistgov/NISTPFAS/suspectlist/ReadMe.md

 | D |	Documented |	Structure has been reported in documentation (e.g., patent, safety data sheet), but has not been observed empirically. |
 | L | Limited | Limited information to support structure, only a formula exists |

+## Using the R scripts for downloading and analysis of the list

+In addition, there are R scripts available for further processing of the NIST List of Possible PFAS in the [fn](fn) directory.
+For the use of these scripts, there is a [User Guide](doc/PFAS_suspectlist_guide.pdf) available.

 ## NIST Disclaimer